sahandnayebaziz/StateView-Samples-SwiftHub/Pods/AuthenticationViewController/README.md

 func application(app: UIApplication, openURL url: NSURL, options: [String : AnyObject]) -> Bool {

     // Before doing this, you should check the url is your redirect-uri before doing anything.
-Be safe :) if let components = NSURLComponents(URL: url, resolvingAgainstBaseURL: false), let queryItems = components.queryItems, let code = queryItems.first?.value {
+Be safe :) if let components = NSURLComponents(URL: url, resolvingAgainstBaseURL: false), queryItems = components.queryItems,
+        code = queryItems.first?.value {

-        // Let's find the instance of our authentication controller, it would be the presentedViewController.
-This is another reason to check before that we are actually coming from the SFSafariViewController if let rootViewController = window?.rootViewController, let authenticationViewController = rootViewController.presentedViewController as?
+        // Let's find the instance of our authentication controller,
+        // it would be the presentedViewController.
+This is another
+        // reason to check before that we are actually coming from the SFSafariViewController if let rootViewController = window?.rootViewController,
+            authenticationViewController = rootViewController.presentedViewController as?
 AuthenticationViewController {
             authenticationViewController.authenticateWithCode(code)
         }